Electric Line Guidelines

 It should be noted that the figures contained herein are estimates and represent the cost of the proposed construction.
 Costs are subject to change without further notice.
 You will be required to provide a deposit in advance of construction in the estimated amount.
 Payment should be delivered to or mailed to one of the District’s offices.
 Upon conclusion of construction, the District will do an accounting of the actual work and should the cost vary more than $50 from the estimate, appropriate refund or request for additional deposit will be made.

-Prior to actual construction, easements for installation of electrical facilities on private property shall be provided by the customer.
-The District representative will point out where easements are required.
+Prior to actual construction, easements for installation of electrical facilities on private property shall be provided to the District.
+Please note that only the owner of the affected property can grant easement rights.

 Working in County Right-Of-Way